CodingTrain/website-archive/README.md

 # Live Streams

-Live streams are announced as events on YouTube, [please subscribe to receive notifications for events](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw/subscribe)!
+Live streams are announced as events on YouTube, [please subscribe to receive notifications for events on our Youtube Channel](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw/subscribe)!

 # Add your own variation